Peter Vernezze PhD, LCSW is a

 While we can't control the sound of our tinnitus, through mindfulness training we can alter how our mind and body respond to the sound of tinnitus, ultimately viewing our tinnitus (and all of our experience) in a non-judgmental manner, neither pushing away nor being overwhelmed by it.
 This non-reactive attitude towards tinnitus is the key to habituation.

+I work with both individuals and groups.
 I teach an online mindfulness class for tinnitus clients (see below).
 This class provides the groundwork for rewiring the nervous system to respond to our tinnitus in a different way (neuroplasticity).This is a live, online course where you will learn with other tinnitus challenged individuals, a situation which I have found to be as important to the healing process as the methodologies themselves.
-In addition, I do one on one coaching (see 'Services' page).
+In addition, I do one-on-one tinnitus coaching.
+Finally, if you are a resident of Arizona, I also provide individual, online therapy for tinnitus-related anxiety and depression (see 'Services' page).

 The American Tinnitus Association website lists cognitive therapy and mindfulness as among the evidence-based interventions to assist in reducing tinnitus distress.
-Please note: I do not provide therapy, since the tinnitus distress it addresses is not a recognized disorder in the DSM 5.
-If you are suffering from the depression and anxiety that can go along with tinnitus, please see a mental health professional in your area or call 911.
+If you are currently having a mental health crisis, please call the National Mental Health Hotline at 988.

 Here is a list of resources for CBT and Mindfulness compiled by Keith Field, moderator of the Seattle Tinnitus Support group.